Springtime Scroll Saw Crosses

 Scroll Saw Cross 30 Day Challenge

-I like to challenge myself this time of year with the goal of making 30 crosses in 30 days.
+I like to challenge myself this time of year to make 30 crosses in 30 days.
 This was a challenge that I saw on a Facebook group in the past and thought it was an awesome idea.
 When I begin this challenge, I like to start it so that it ends a few weeks before Easter.

 For instance, if I start on February 20th this year, 30 days will be March 19th.
 This will give me time to get them sanded and finish applied before Easter which is April 21st.
 This is just in case a craft show arises, that I am able to attend, or they are available if I want to use them as Easter or Passover gifts.